deviljin112/NodeJS-Jenkins-Task/README.md

 # NodeJS-Jenkins-Task

 The purpose of this repo is to create a mongodb ready virtual machine.
 This machine will automate the entire process of initialisation a machine with the necessary files, programs and configuration.
 This will have a multi machine running with the other ubuntu machine focusing on the app.js program.
+The vagrant machine also uses Nginx server and reverse proxy for IP / URL handling.

 ## Prerequisites